Sam Smith will represent the Kens on 'Barbie' movie soundtrack

 - READ MORE: The best films of 2023… so far!

 The singer is the final surprise artist to feature on the upcoming soundtrack to the Greta Gerwig film.
-He’s set to release a track called ‘Man I Am’ on July 21, which is the same day that the film is released in cinemas.
+They are set to release a track called ‘Man I Am’ on July 21, which is the same day that the film is released in cinemas.

 They first announced that they’d be taking part in the project yesterday (July 10) and confirmed that their song will follow the point of view of all the actors playing Ken in the movie.